kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 On the ingress side, you only need to adjust the `SNI` to include its corresponding `kuma.io/zone`.

+However, it's important to note that this step may not be within the scope of the initial implementation.
+We are going to support initially: **Support only Mesh scope for Egress**.

 ##### Ingress
 We don't configure ingresses.